aadel/sqlalchemy-solr/README.md

 # Apache Solr dialect for SQLAlchemy and Apache Superset

-A dialect for ßApache Solr that can be used with [Apache Superset](https://superset.apache.org).
+A dialect for Apache Solr that can be used with [Apache Superset](https://superset.apache.org).

 ## Installation